akivlis/WeatherAppChallenge/README.md

 # WeatherAppChallenge
-Weather App as Coding Assignments for Job Interview
+Weather App as Coding Assignments for Job Interview written in SwiftUI

 The task was to create a basic app, which would show the weather for the upcoming week in the current location using OpenWeatherAPI.
 Ideally, the app should show the last loaded data in the offline state.
 I was told not to invest more than 2-3 hours, so I decided to go with SwiftUI and this is what I came out with.